- BCCC Salon

 LPN to ADN Transition

-The LPN to ADN Transition program at BCCC offers students who have completed the Licensed Practical Nursing diploma the ability to utilize their education and work experience to finish the Associate Degree Nursing program in four semesters.
-To be considered for the program, students must have completed a regionally accredited Practical Nursing Program within two years of application date (official transcript required) or have verification of 12 months of employment within the past 2 years as a LPN functioning in a role requiring practical nursing skills.
+The LPN to ADN Transition program at BCCC offers students who have completed the Licensed Practical Nursing diploma the ability to utilize their education and work experience to finish the Associate Degree Nursing program in three semesters.
+To be considered for the program, students must have completed a NCBON approved, or regionally accredited Practical Nursing Program within two years of application date (official transcript required) or have verification of 12 months of employment within the past 2 years as a LPN functioning in a role requiring practical nursing skills.
 Each applicant will be evaluated and awarded points using the specified criteria that can be found on the Allied Health Admissions page.
 Those applicants with highest rank will be selected to continue in the admissions process.
 Space is contingent upon how many seats are available because that number fluctuates every year.
-Students accepted into the program are given credit for NUR 111 and complete ADN course sequencing with their cohort.
+Students accepted into the program are given credit for NUR 111, NUR 112, NUR 113, and NUR 114.
+Students will enter into the summer semester and complete NUR 214 Nursing Transitions.
+They will join the traditional cohort the following fall to complete the remainder of the ADN sequencing.

 Admission to a nursing program is competitive and based upon the selection of those candidates who possess the ability to succeed in a demanding academic program.
 The number of students accepted in the nursing programs cannot exceed the maximum number approved by the NC Board of Nursing and available clinical space.